Legalica Privacy Policy & Data Protection

 - Annex II (Security measures): As described in Section 11.3

-- Annex III (Subprocessors): As described in Section 15
+- Annex III (Subprocessors): As described in Section 15 and on the Subprocessors page

 PART III — COOKIE POLICY